Job 1 – Job Endures His Loss

 v.
 “Others have held it is immoral by any human standards that there should be a game between the Almighty and Satan using as their pawn the soul of Job.
 Such a view overlooks the possibility we have already mentioned, that God does not meaninglessly allow Job to be tormented.
 On the contrary, he is honoring Job by putting his full confidence in the genuineness of Job’s faith, which Satan has questioned.”
 (Smick)

 vi.
 As good as Job was at the beginning of the book, he will be a better man at the end of it.
-He was better in character, humbler, and more blessed than before.
+He was better in character, more humble, and more blessed than before.
 “Foolish devil!
-He is piling up a pedestal on which God will set his servant Job, that he may he looked upon with wonder by all ages… Oh! how many saints have been comforted in their distress by this history of patience!
+He is piling up a pedestal on which God will set his servant Job, that he may be looked upon with wonder by all ages… Oh! how many saints have been comforted in their distress by this history of patience!
 How many have been saved out of the jaw of the lion, and from the paw of the bear by the dark experiences of the patriarch of Uz.
 O arch fiend, how art thou taken in thine own net!
 Thou hast thrown a stone which has fallen on thine own head.
 Thou madest a pit for Job, and hast fallen into it thyself; thou art taken in thine own craftiness.”
 (Spurgeon)

 B. Job’s catastrophic loss and his reaction to it.